Wevah/IDNA-Cocoa/README.md

 - Scanner+Extensions.swift
 - String+Punycode.swift

-(UTS46+Conversion.swift is for importing text files containing UTS #46 mappings and exporting to the binary format used by UTS46+Loading.swift, and isn't necessary for most projects.)

 If your project needs to call from Objective-C:

 - NSString+IDNA.swift for NSString overlays.

+(UTS46+Conversion.swift is for importing text files containing UTS #46 mappings and exporting to the binary format used by UTS46+Loading.swift, and isn't necessary if you just want to use the encoding/decoding routines.)

 Note that these API currently don't do homograph detection.